 This is a pretty interesting video, so check it out.
 I probably have about fifty old cell phones in a drawer under my work bench, and I might have to dig those out next weekend and see what’s what.

 But, what to do after you dig out the gold?
 Selling it online seems to be the best bet.
 Granted, there are tons of those We Buy Gold stores around.
 But, from what I’ve heard, those tend to be a rip off.
-Check out this website on where to sell gold for more info.

 The best way to sell gold is to an online buyer that will send you a shipping envelop, insure your gold on the way to them, and then guarantee you can refuse their offer and have your gold returned if they don’t offer you what your gold is worth.